 “Some personal reflections: This being the second week of our service program and having heard the journals written and read by team members, our team goals appear to be well met as we worked hand and hand with individuals from the local community.
 We were an effective team in providing a meaningful constructive contribution that was visible and tangible in the Calderón community.”Don Balaban, Team Journal Entry

 Team #183 to Ecuador worked hard alongside Ecuadorians to complete this extremely important project for FUNDAC.
-The exterior of the center, exposed after decades, is now clean, beautiful, and bright for the 60 some children who seek haven in it each day.
+The exterior of the center, exposed after decades, is now clean, beautiful, and bright for the 60-some children who seek haven there each day.
 Way to go, FUNDAC and Global Volunteers!

 “We are so grateful to Global Volunteers and this hardworking, dedicated, energized team of volunteers who came to help us complete this project that we could have never completed on our own.
 This project was a top priority for our organization in order to be able to continue providing services to the most needy of children in our community.
 We couldn’t have done it without you, and are so thankful for all your hard work over these two weeks.
 Thank you, friends.
 Thank you, Global Volunteers.
 We will carry you in our hearts.”María de Lourdes Erazo, FUNDAC president